greg7mdp/sparsepp/README.md

 ## Installation

-Since the full Sparsepp implementation is contained in a single header file `sparsepp.h`, the installation consist in copying this header file wherever it will be convenient to include in your project(s).
+No compilation is needed, as this is a header-only library.
+The installation consist in copying the sparsepp directory wherever it will be convenient to include in your project(s).
+Also make the path to this directory is provided to the compiler with the `-I` option.

-Optionally, a second header file `spp_utils.h` is provided, which implements only the spp::hash_combine() functionality.
-This is useful when we want to specify a hash function for a user-defined class in an header file, without including the full `sparsepp.h` header (this is demonstrated in [example 2](#example-2---providing-a-hash-function-for-a-user-defined-class) below).

 ## Warning - iterator invalidation on erase/insert